Rumaisa1054/Rumaisa1054/README.md

 <H1>👋 Hi, I’m Rumaisa.</H1>

 <p>I'm a dedicated Computer Science student at the University of Engineering and Technology Taxila, deeply engaged in solving LeetCode problems to hone my problem-solving skills.</p>
-<p>Enthusiastic about unraveling complexities, I craft elegant solutions and explore the realms of Deep Learning and Machine Learning.</p>
+<p>Enthusiastic about unraveling complexities, I craft elegant solutions and explore the realm of Machine Learning and Natural Language Processing.</p>

 <div>
   <h2>📚 Achievements</h2>